 Easy Guatemalan Guacamole

 Although she uses a stone molcajete (mortar and pestle) to make her guacamole, you can easily just use a fork and non-metallic bowl to whip some up for yourself at home.
+You don’t need any special equipment.
 It literally takes just five minutes!

 The key to making a perfect Guatemalan guacamole is quality ingredients.
 Choose avocados that are firm but not mushy.
 If you’re shopping in a mercado in Mexico or Guatemala, you can ask the vendor to select an avocado “para hoy” and she’ll pick one the perfect ripeness.
 If you happen to purchase avocados that are too ripe, you can use it in our recipe for Creamy Avocado Salad Dressing.